curl/curl/docs/libcurl/opts/CURLOPT_ALTSVC.md

 Specify a blank filename ("") to make libcurl not load from a file at all.

+The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 # DEFAULT

 NULL.
 The alt-svc cache is not read nor written to file.